jailbirt/theeye-docs/README.md

 Luego a la derencha donde tenemos las tasks, las vemos duplicadas pero porque apunta a diferentes servidores.

 #### Users
-TheEye provides six credential' types for user accounts.
-You can create users on the go with the appropiate credential.
+TheEye provides six different user roles.
+You can create users on the go with the appropiate role.
 See the [Users Documentation](usertypes.md) for more details.

 #### Webhooks